jshttp/cookie/README.md

 ### cookie.parse(str, options)

-Parse a HTTP `Cookie` header string and returning an object of all cookie name-value pairs.
+Parse an HTTP `Cookie` header string and returning an object of all cookie name-value pairs.
 The `str` argument is the string representing a `Cookie` header value and `options` is an optional object containing additional parsing options.